adnelson/requery/README.md

 Planned upcoming work includes:

-* Figure out the best way to abstract the database backend to provide an ergonomic interface, make it easy to extend, and avoid code duplication between different DBs.
+* Improving the abstraction of the database backend to provide an ergonomic interface, make it easy to extend, and avoid code duplication between different DBs.
 * A test suite.
 Query generation, object encoding/decoding, SQL rendering (per DB), and query execution (per DB) should all be backed by tests.
 * `DELETE FROM` queries.
 * `CREATE VIEW`.
 While tools for table creation are not currently planned, it should be easy to create views, since we can create `SELECT` queries.
 * A richer set of tools for composing database actions.
 For example, making it easy to insert objects which are stored across multiple tables.
 * Pretty-printing of rendered SQL.
+* Error handling for when queries fail.

 Contributions are very much welcome!